antimof/UxPlay/README.txt

 what UxPlay claims to be.

 # Changelog

+1.65.1 2023-07-22 Add RPM spec file; add graceful exit if required gstreamer libav feature "avdec_aac" is missing: (this occurs in RPM-based distributions that ship an incomplete FFmpeg for Patent or License reasons, and rely on users installing an externally-supplied complete FFmpeg).

 1.65 2023-06-03 Eliminate pair_setup part of connection protocol to
 allow faster connections with clients (thanks to @shuax #176 for this